iLiasKoul/PSAP/README.md

 # PSAP
-Public-safety answering point component for the beAWARE-project
+Public-safety answering point module for the beAWARE-project